STOCD/OSCR-UI/README.md

 User Interface for the OSCR parser.

+# Companion Web Application

+The STOCD team provides a companion web application for OSCR located at [oscr.stobuilds.com](https://oscr.stobuilds.com).
+This Application allows users to view and download combat log data for those who may not have OSCR installed.

 # Windows Users

 For Windows users we have pre-compiled standalone binaries available on the [Releases](https://github.com/STOCD/OSCR-UI/releases) page.

 # Installation

 ## PyPI